 This article provides five example parenting plans from Washington State and briefly describes them.
-Each of the five represents a common category of parenting plan.
+Each of the five represents a common category of parenting plan, ranging from a normal parenting plan to one that protects the children from a dangerous parent.
 Not all custody-related orders fully conform to one of these five, but most do at least to some degree.

-If you don’t have a parenting plan yet, you might be interested in our article on How to Position Yourself to Win Custody.
+If you don’t have a parenting plan yet, you might be interested in our article on How to Win Custody: Positioning & Gathering Evidence.

 Example 1: The Typical Parenting Plan

 The baseline parenting plan in Washington is what we sometimes call an ‘every-other-weekend’ plan.
 As the name implies, this type of parenting plan affords visitation to the non-custodial parent every-other weekend, plus usually a short weekly visit of about 2-4 hours.
 The exact language might be something to the following effect:

 “The child shall reside primarily with Mother, except for the following days and times when the child shall reside with Father: From Friday at 5 pm to Sunday at 5 pm every-other weekend, and every Wednesday from 5 pm to 8 pm.”

 We have a full article on the subject, which you can read by clicking here: Normal Parenting Plan in Washington State.
 Most cases result in a custodial arrangement that involves every-other-weekend exchanges, plus some additional time.
 The typical working parent from the 1960s would probably only receive every-other-weekend, whereas a highly involved non-custodial parent in the 21st century might receive every-other-weekend plus two or three additional overnights every two-week rotation.